GameBridgeAI/ts_serialize/README.md

       }
     }

-    // Serialize using PolymorphicColourClass to determine the value of `colour`, then serialize using `MyRedClass` const redClass = polymorphicClassFromJSON(
+    // Serialize using PolymorphicColourClass to determine the value of `colour`
+    // then serialize using `MyRedClass`
+    const redClass = polymorphicClassFromJSON(
       MyColourClass,
       `{"colour":"RED","crimson":true}`,